PabloRSantos/wallet/README.md

 ### Get Balance

 To retrieve the account balance, the client sends a request to the API Gateway, which first checks if the account is authenticated.
 If not, an Unauthorized error is returned.
-If authenticated, the request is forwarded to the Statement Microservice (StatementMS), which returns the current acount balance.
+If authenticated, the request is forwarded to the Transaction Microservice (TransactionMS), which returns the current acount balance.

 ![Get Balance](github/images/get-balance.png)